 A safety briefing will take place at the beginning of your cruise.
 All guests must attend this compulsory and important demonstration.

 Each cabin is equipped with a safety deposit box that is free of charge to use.
 These are operated with personal PIN codes.
-We strongly recommend that you use the facilities available and take advice from your Tour Manager.
+We strongly recommend that you use the facilities available and take advice from your Cruise Director.
 It is also a good idea to carry a photocopy of your passport at all times.

 On river cruises it is quite usual for two or more ships to moor alongside each other at a berth, particularly in busy ports where mooring spaces are at a premium.
 We cannot tell in advance when this will occur, and this situation is outside our control.
 On occasions, your cruise ship may be moored alongside others for several hours at a time, and you will need to walk through other vessels when embarking or disembarking.
 The view from your cabin window may also be blocked when there is another ship alongside.